How to Spend the Best 2 Days in Kyoto

 As you make your way to the beautiful Kyoto Gyoen National Garden, you can pass through the historic Teramachi-Dori Street.
 This is a covered shopping arcade and one of Kyoto’s most famous shopping streets.

-I know… you might be thinking, “Laura, why are you giving me so many shopping streets and markets?”.😂 Well, this is the perfect day if you encounter a rainy day in Kyoto!😅
+I know… You might be thinking, “Laura, why are you giving me so many shopping streets and markets?” 😂 Well, this is the perfect activity for a rainy day in Kyoto! 😅

-Rain aside, many of these streets are “on the way” and if you want to eat local street food and buy local products and authentic souvenirs, these are the best places to visit!
+Rain aside, many of these streets are “on the way” to other locations, and if you want to eat local street food and buy local products and authentic souvenirs, these are the best places to visit!

 Kyoto Gyoen National Garden